Delaware Water Quality at a Glance

 PFAS (per- and polyfluoroalkyl substances) are synthetic “forever chemicals” that don’t break down naturally in the environment or human body.

-Delaware has documented PFAS contamination in some areas, particularly near New Castle Air National Guard Base where firefighting foam use led to groundwater contamination.
-USGS studies found PFAS in 16 of 30 wells tested from the Columbia aquifer.
-These chemicals have been linked to cancer, immune system effects, and developmental problems.
-The EPA finalized new drinking water standards in 2024 limiting PFOA and PFOS to 4 parts per trillion, requiring water systems to comply by 2029.
-Delaware leads in PFAS monitoring and has developed comprehensive surface water assessments to guide remediation efforts.
+Delaware has documented PFAS contamination primarily near New Castle Air National Guard Base where firefighting foam use led to groundwater contamination affecting nearby wells.
+CDC studies found residents in this area have PFAS blood levels up to 9.8 times higher than national averages.
+USGS studies found PFAS in 16 of 30 wells tested from the Columbia aquifer, though generally at low concentrations.
+Red Clay Creek, which supplies drinking water to the Stanton area, has shown PFAS levels up to 135 parts per trillion.
+The EPA’s new drinking water standards limit PFOA and PFOS to 4 parts per trillion, requiring water systems to comply by 2029.
+Delaware’s proactive monitoring has identified problem areas and is guiding remediation efforts.

 How can I find out about my local water quality?